AurelienNioche/MonkeyProject/README.md

 * The functioning of this program in 'normal mode' requires **additional material** comprising a Raspberry PI, a valve controlling the water delivery, and a grip.

-* If you want to **test the program**, uncheck 'save results' and check 'Use fake grip and reward system'.
+* If you want to **test the program**:
+    * At the menu screen, ensure that 'save results' is unchecked and 'Use fake grip and reward system' is checked.
-Use space key to launch the program, the 'p' key for mimic the holding of the grip, and the mouse to mimic monkey presses on the screen.
+    * Use space key to launch a session
+    * Use the 'p' key for mimic the holding of the grip
+    * User the mouse to mimic monkey presses on the screen.
+    * Think about coming back to the 'p' key after choosing